salar96/UAV_Optimization/Readme.md

-** Simultaneous charging stations' location and UAV path planning **
+# Optimizing UAV Network Efficiency: Integrative Strategies for Simultaneous Energy Management and Obstacle-Aware Routing

+This repository contains the source code and supplementary materials for the paper titled "Optimizing UAV Network Efficiency: Integrative Strategies for Simultaneous Energy Management and Obstacle-Aware Routing," presented at the AIAA conference.
+The paper is accessible via the following link: [AIAA Paper](https://arc.aiaa.org/doi/abs/10.2514/6.2024-1166).

+## Abstract
-UAVs are increasingly used for diverse delivery services, including disaster relief, medical supplies, and online orders.
-With the potential for autonomous drones operating in civil airspaces for such services, efficient placement of recharging stations becomes crucial for enabling multi-hop operations within limited range.
-Thus facility location of recharging stations and path optimization (FLPO) of the drones through these stations to their specific destination coordinates becomes a crucial problem.
+Unmanned Aerial Vehicles (UAVs) are increasingly deployed for a variety of delivery services, encompassing disaster relief efforts, medical supply distribution, and fulfilling online orders.
+The advent of autonomous drones operating in civil airspaces highlights the importance of efficient management strategies for these services.
+Central to the operational efficiency of UAVs is the strategic placement of recharging stations and the optimization of flight paths through these stations to designated destinations.
+This research introduces a comprehensive stagewise framework that employs the Maximum Entropy Principle (MEP) for the Facility Location and Path Optimization (FLPO) of drones.
+Our methodology addresses the critical challenge of ensuring continuous operations within the operational constraints of UAVs, thereby facilitating multi-hop missions across extensive areas.

-This work is an application of a stagewise framework for facility location and path optimization framework based on the MEP to place recharging stations for a fleet of drones moving within an operational area.
+## Key Features
+- **Facility Location Optimization:** Algorithmic strategies for the efficient placement of UAV recharging stations.
+- **Path Optimization:** Advanced routing algorithms that consider energy constraints and obstacle avoidance for optimal path planning.
+- **Stagewise Framework:** A novel application of the MEP in the context of UAV network operations, enhancing both the efficiency and reliability of drone missions.

+## Getting Started
+To utilize the code provided in this repository, please follow the instructions below:

+1. Clone the repository to your local machine.
+2. Ensure that you have all the necessary dependencies installed.
+A list of required libraries and tools can be found in the `requirements.txt` file.
+3. Review the `example_usage.py` script for an introductory example of how to apply the algorithms to a sample dataset.

+## How to Cite
+If you utilize this code or the associated strategies in your research, please cite our work as follows:

+@inproceedings{basiri2024optimizing,

+  title={Optimizing UAV Network Efficiency: Integrative Strategies for Simultaneous Energy Management and Obstacle-Aware Routing},

+  author={Basiri, Salar and Tiwari, Dhananjay and Papachristos, Christos and Salapaka, Srinivasa},

+  booktitle={AIAA SCITECH 2024 Forum},

+  pages={1166},

+  year={2024}

+}